Responsible AI Usage Policy

 Specific Staff Guidance on AI Usage

-- Do not use any AI-generated text verbatim in external content.
-LLMs are trained on datasets that include copyrighted materials and can therefore generate content that would be classified as plagiarism or violate intellectual property rights.
-To avoid this, it’s important to paraphrase (i.e., reword) any written content produced by LLMs, ensuring that the end results are substantially different from the original.
+- Do not use any AI-generated content verbatim in external content.
+While AI tools can help generate ideas, they are not currently suitable for drafting high-quality content.
+Their output is typically too wordy, high level, and repetitive to meet the specifications of ACE’s Style Guide.
+LLMs are also trained on datasets that include copyrighted materials and can therefore generate content that would be classified as plagiarism or violate intellectual property rights.
+To avoid this, it is important to heavily paraphrase any written content produced by LLMs, ensuring that the end results are substantially different from the original.
 See the following example of sufficient and insufficient paraphrasing:

 - Original text: LLMs are trained on datasets that include copyrighted materials and can therefore generate content that would be classified as plagiarism or violate intellectual property rights.